comegrant/dbt_docs_test/projects/data-model/transform/README.md

 dbt-chef generate-yaml --model-name <model_name>
 ```
 2. Copy output and add it to the `__models.yml`-file after `description:` if its in silver or before `versions:` if its in gold.
-3. Remove the generated constraints and data tests that are not appropriate fro your model.
+3. Remove the generated constraints and data tests that are not appropriate for your model.
 4. Add constraints and data tests that are needed.
 5. Fill in accepted values when appropriate (see tip further down).
 6. Run `dbt build -s model_name` (NB! this time we use `dbt build` and not `dbt run` as this will also run the tests we have added).
 7. Now that you added constraints and tests these might fail.
-Debug and fix the errors if occuring.
+Debug and fix the errors if occurring.

 >[!TIP]
 > To generate accepted values easily you can do a select distinct on the field after builidng the model to your personal silver schema and then use ChatGPT to format it for you as a list